 Halo Infinite finally has a release date, and it's set for December 8.
 Revealed in a pre-rendered trailer for the game's multiplayer, the release date means we'll get a major Xbox and PC exclusive just over a year since the Xbox Series X and Xbox Series S were released.

 And to go alongside the game's launch and Halo's 20th anniversary, Microsoft revealed the Halo Infinite Xbox Series X limited edition console, complete with a custom finish and sounds.
 It's likely to sell very fast, even though it's not out until November 15, so here's where to buy Xbox Series X Halo Infinite Limited Edition.

 - All the Xbox Series X games we know about

 - PS5 vs. Xbox Series X: Which console will win?

-Here’s everything we know so far about Halo Infinite, including its release date, trailer and what we expect from Master Chief’s big return.
+With all that in mind, here’s everything we know so far about Halo Infinite, including its release date, trailer and what we expect from Master Chief’s big return.

 Halo Infinite release date

-Halo Infinite trailer
+Halo Infinite latest trailer

-Halo Infinite gameplay
+Halo Infinite gameplay and multiplayer